Buffer Commands

 Behavior

-feature is enabled and a tool is loaded, the rotation distance of the current AFC stepper motor is reported, along with the current state of the buffer sensor. - If the
+- If the turtleneckfeature is enabled and a tool is loaded, the rotation distance of the current AFC stepper motor is reported, along with the current state of the buffer sensor.

 Usage